meontechno/edgedepyml/digitkart/doc.md

 Reboot the device twice (Wait for 5min after each reboot) for the services to be functional.

-To check status of the services, login to the Nvidia Jetson and execute: `docker ps`
+To check status of the services, execute: `docker ps`